xaviachristi/earthquake-monitor/pipeline/README.md

     <topic-arn-2>:[<earthquake-values>]
 }
 ```
-- The key function that performs every action in this module is `create_topic_dictionaries`.
+- The key function that performs every action in this module is `create_topic_dictionaries`